-The territorial scope of section 45 has not been definitively determined by the courts, although a recent decision has taken a broad view.
-In that case, a motion was brought by the defendants to challenge a class action commenced in relation to the bulk vitamins conspiracy.13 Five foreign defendants argued (among other things) that the court lacked jurisdiction because the agreements in question were made outside of Canada.
+The territorial scope of section 45 has not been definitively determined by the courts, because foreign-based cartel participants often voluntarily attorn to the jurisdiction of Canada's courts as part of negotiated resolutions with the Bureau.
+That said, a recent decision has taken a broad view of the extent of substantive jurisdiction under section 45.
+In that case, a motion was brought by the defendants to challenge a class action commenced in relation to the bulk vitamins conspiracy.
+Five foreign defendants argued (among other things) that the court lacked jurisdiction because the agreements in question were made outside of Canada.
 The Court rejected this argument and held that the language of section 45 is not expressly limited to conspiracies within Canada and that a conspiracy that injures Canadians can give rise to liability in Canada even if the conspiracy was entered into abroad.
 This decision is consistent with the enforcement position of the Bureau/Attorney General, which is that section 45 applies regardless of whether an agreement was entered into in Canada so long as its effects are felt or were intended to be felt in Canada.
+It must be emphasised, however, that this issue is yet to be properly litigated.